VijaylaxmiGautam/Drowsiness_detection/README.md

 # Drowsiness_detection

 # Features of Drowsiness detection
+1.This project focuses on a drowsy detection Deep learning Model for prevention of road accidents because of this issue.
-1.The objective of this intermediate Python project is to build a drowsiness detection system that will detect that a person’s eyes are closed for a few seconds.
+2.The objective of this  project is to build a drowsiness detection system that will detect that a person’s eyes are closed for a few seconds.

 # About the Project